 - Design and Artists Copyright Society – Copyright Factsheets.
 See Copyright Protection and Remedies for Infringement

 - EFF Bloggers Legal Guide Intellectual Property

 If you find that someone has copied the content of your page or pages, you may have the right to exclude their use of your content.
-It’s not a bad idea to contact an attorney who has some experience with pursuing a claim of copyright infringement to help you with your claim.
+It’s not a bad idea to contact an attorney who has some experience pursuing a claim of copyright infringement to help you with your claim.

-The use of infringing content doesn’t necessarily have to use exactly the same words as yours, and an attorney can help you get a sense of how a court might rule on a claim of infringement.
+The use of infringing content doesn’t necessarily have to use the same words as yours, and an attorney can help you get a sense of how a court might rule on a claim of infringement.